pmrai/options_trading/README.md

 ![Alt text](./images/results.png?raw=true "Title")

 This is my Insight Artificial Intelligence project.
 The main result is shown in the figure above.
 Here, I compare two different strategies to select options.
-The first strategy (left) is selecting stocks at random.
+The first strategy (left) is selecting options at random.
 The second strategy (right) is machine learning informed option selection developed in this project.
-The blue dots in figures represent the median return of 20 options selected for a particular expiry date.
+The blue dots in figures represent the median return of 20 options selected for a particular investment duration.
 The grey lines represent the variance of these returns.
 An options selection strategy is more predictable if the variance in returns is small.
 We clearly see that a machine learning strategy is more predictable with smaller spread around the median value.

 ## What are Options